blowb/blowb-doc/install-internet-service-docker/prosody.rst

 *Uses dnsmasq, MariaDB and OpenLDAP*

-`Prosody`_ is a modern XMPP (the Extensible Messaging and Presence Protocol) communication server, which serves the purpose for communication, e.g. text messaging, audio and video calls, multi-party chatting, etc.
+`Prosody`_ is a modern XMPP (the Extensible Messaging and Presence Protocol, a.k.a.
+Jabber) communication server, which serves the purpose for different types of communication, such as text messaging, audio and video calls, multi-party chatting, etc.

 Configure DNS
 -------------

-Please add an A record to point the domain you want to use with Prosody to the IP address of the server.
+Add an ``A`` record to point the domain to be used by Prosody to the IP address of the server.

 Configure the MariaDB Database
 ------------------------------

-Please follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``prosody`` in MariaDB.
+Follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``prosody`` in the MariaDB database.

 Configure the OpenLDAP Database
 -------------------------------

-Please follow the instructions in :doc:`../common-tasks/group-tasks-openldap` to create a new group ``prosody`` and add all users which will be granted to use this service to this group.
+Follow the instructions in :doc:`../common-tasks/group-tasks-openldap` to create a new group ``prosody`` and add all users who will be granted to use Prosody to this group.

 Set up Prosody
 --------------